iankorf/MCB185/course/unit0-unix.md

 If you have any problems or questions, seek help from the instructor or TA.

+### Windows Subsystem for Linux ###

+The official Microsoft solution for running Linux is called the Windows Subsystem for Linux (WSL).
+The upside of WSL is that it is the official Microsoft product.
+Most of the time it works great.
+It uses less resources than a VM, so your actual and virtual computers will be faster with WSL.
+The downside of WSL is the Windows and Linux filesystems do not play well together.
+When Windows programs save files in the Linux filesystem, some permissions may get reset (meaning you can't read or write files until until you `chmod`).
+It can be very annoying.
+As WSL matures, it may become the best way to run Linux on Windows.
+From WSL, your Windows C drive is conveniently mounted at `/mnt/c`.
+Finding your Linux filesystem root from Windows is not so easy.

 ### Install Linux ###

 There are a variety of ways you can install Linux natively on your PC.
 You can